Destination Wedding Checklist

 Like all good things, the best vendors will book up quickly, especially if they work on a lot of weddings throughout the year, so nail them down as soon as possible.
 Don’t forget to choose an officiant to conduct the ceremony.

 About 10 months before your wedding, sign contracts with your vendors, such as your photographer, videographer, officiant, and baker.
 Some hotels provide wedding packages where all the details are included, which can really simplify your planning.
 But no matter which vendors or providers you choose, it’s worth asking about payment options.
 Paying by credit cards may incur substantial foreign transaction fees.
-If you can pay by bank-to-bank transfer (international wire), using a provider like OFX might save you enough cover the cost of the cake.
+If you can pay by bank-to-bank transfer (money transfer), using a provider like OFX might save you enough cover the cost of the cake.

 2. Get Your Bridal Party Together